 Identify key drivers

 Once major goals are identified, what are the critical mechanisms that will drive the organization towards success?
-Leaders should build a solid foundation in metrics, which might include speed, throughput, outcomes achieved, or employee retention.
+Practice owners should build a solid foundation in metrics, which might include speed, throughput, outcomes achieved, or employee retention.
 Decide which matter and what needs to happen to drive success.
 Key metrics should demonstrate progress and be easily observed and monitored.

 Maintain consistency in scope